 If a student can excel on more than the number of subject tests recommended by a school without too much effort, it’s probably worth doing, Reed said.
 It’s not uncommon for his firm’s most ambitious students to take three to five subject tests, when such an approach is supported by their academic coursework and strengths.

 Some universities require subject tests for engineering majors.
-The University of California, Los Angeles (UCLA) makes it crystal clear on its website that taking the subject tests are crucial by stating that merely meeting the minimum UCLA admission requirements is rarely sufficient.
+The University of California–Los Angeles makes it crystal clear on their website that taking the subject tests are crucial, stating that merely meeting the minimum admission requirements is rarely sufficient.
 The engineering school states that engineering applicants are strongly encouraged to take the SAT Math Level 2 and a science subject test.

 6. Take Practice Tests

 Before taking a subject test, you should try a timed practice test.
 You can often take these tests while experiencing actual testing conditions at a test-prep firm and then review the results.

 7. Pick the Right Time to Take Tests

 Teenagers typically take a subject test that corresponds to their current coursework in school.
 Studying for the subject test can be done when getting ready for a final exam or Advanced Placement (AP) test.
 A popular time to take the subject tests is in May, because students can study simultaneously for the AP exams and subject tests.

 Some AP exams dovetail nicely with subject tests, but others don’t.
 For example, the AP Literature exam aligns closely with the testing on the subject test for literature.
 The Math Level I and Math Level II tests, however, aren’t aligned to a specific AP course.